atmen1997/AWS-SAA-C03-Notes/README.md

 # 1. SAA-C03 Notes
 and we can even [link](#head1234) to it so:

 > These are my personal notes from [Adrian Cantrill's (SAA-C03)](https://learn.cantrill.io.) course with the combination of [alozano-77's notes](https://github.com/alozano-77/AWS-SAA-C02-Course).
 Learning Aids from [aws-sa-associate-saac03](https://github.com/acantril/aws-sa-associate-saac03).
+Notes will continue to be updated as I go through the course.

 **Table of Contents**